VERY IMPORTANT INFORMATION – All group tours depart from Bus Stand ZE, Waterloo Place, Edinburgh, EH1 3BQ (opposite Howie’s Restaurant).

 Arguably Scotland’s most important historic building, Stirling is undoubtedly a great castle.
 A recent survey rated it the UK’s favourite heritage attraction in terms of value for money, customer service and quality of information.
 It also featured in Lonely Planet’s recent list of Europe’s 40 “most amazing experiences”.

-We stop here for at least 1 hour 15 minutes where you will have the opportunity to tour the castle itself (adult £17.50, concession £14.00, 5-15s £10.50).
-Show your Heart of Scotland booking receipt to receive a further 10% discount on these prices or simply stroll around Old Stirling (ancient capital of Scotland).
+We stop here for at least 1 hour 15 minutes where you will have the option to tour the castle itself.
+For guaranteed entry please pre book tickets for 10:00 entry slot at www.stirlingcastle.scot.
+Alternatively, simply stroll around Old Stirling (ancient capital of Scotland).
 The view from Stirling Castle across the River Forth to the National Wallace Monument is inspiring.

 'Stirling Castle was key to the Kingdom of Scotland during the Wars of Independence'